Eric Haase Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.54 team ERA that ranks 23rd among all league pitching staffs.
+- The Phillies' 4.47 team ERA ranks 21st among all MLB pitching staffs.

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (63 total, 1.1 per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (63 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.